jasl/vibe_photos_v4/README.md

 - Optionally runs OWL-ViT based region detection (when enabled in settings) and writes region metadata under `cache/regions/<image_id>.json` and `image_region`.
+- Writes a cache manifest (`cache/manifest.json`) that records the cache format version plus the effective model/backends used for embeddings, captions, and detection so caches can be trusted across runs.
 - Maintains a run journal at `cache/run_journal.json` so that interrupted runs can resume without reprocessing completed batches when models are re-used.